Leakage of power from dipole to higher multipoles due to non-symmetric WMAP beam: An analytical description of WMAP Scan

-\section{WMAP Map making}
+\subsection{WMAP Map making}

-For WMAP TOD the differential map-making technique is required as WMAP measures the temperature difference of the sky between two points separated by $~141\lyxmathsym{\textdegree}$.
-Different map-making techniques are discussed in \cite{Hamilton-2003}.
-If the actual temperature of the pixelated sky at different direction is given by $\tilde{T}$ vector then
+WMAP uses differential scan pattern i.e. it measures the temperature difference of the sky between two points separated by $\sim141\degree$.
+This time order data (TOD) is then used to construct the map using proper map making techniques~\cite{Hamilton-2003}.
+WMAP mapmaking technique can be briefly described as follows.
+If the actual temperature of the pixelated sky at a given direction is given by ${\bf\tilde{T}}$ vector then

-Here $\tilde{T}_{n}$ is the noise matrix.
-No noise is considered for this exercise as the noise will not affect such low multipole much and hence $\tilde{T}_{n}=0$.
+where, ${\bf\tilde{T}}$ is the map vector of length $N_p$ and ${\bf\tilde{d}}$ is the TOD vector of length $N_t$. ${\bf A}$ is a matrix of order $N_{t}\times N_{p}$ and is known as the pointing matrix.
+Any row of ${\bf A}$ matrix consists of only two nonzero elements, one with $+1$ and the other with $-1$, corresponding to two pixels in the map that got scanned at that particular time in the sky.
+Here $N_{t}$ is the number of elements in the TOD and $N_{p}$ is the number of pixels in the map.